BryonDevelops/DesignPatterns/README.md

 **1. Strategy:**

 Defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy lets the algorithm vary independently from the clients that use it.

+### OO Principles:

+- Encapsulate what varies.
+- Favor composition over inheritance.
+- Program to interfaces, not implementations.